bellavann/Moodster/README.md

   * This page pulls from the [iTunes API](https://developer.apple.com/library/archive/documentation/AudioVideo/Conceptual/iTuneSearchAPI/index.html).

 - **Song Generator**
-  * Click the button on the page to hear a song generated through the use of [Magenta.js](https://magenta.tensorflow.org/js-announce).
+  * Click one of the buttons on the page to hear a song generated through the use of [Magenta.js](https://magenta.tensorflow.org/js-announce).

 [^1]: Changes are still being made to this repository.